E-Mail Tony@lathes.co.uk

 - a developed copy of the South Bend 9-inch -

-Manufactured in Taiwan by the Lin Huan Machine Tool Company and branded in various ways for sale in export markets, the "Select" was yet another development of the South Bend 9-inch.
-The Select organisation, based in the USA, are known to have marketed Taiwanese machines during the 1970s and the complete headstock of this lathe (with it's neatly-enclosed, V-belt countershaft assembly) bears a strong resemblance to those also used on other Select-branded models, the widely-distributed 1320BH and 1320GH.
+Manufactured in Taiwan by the Lin Huan Machine Tool Company and branded using various names (including "David") for sale in export markets, the "Select" was yet another development of the South Bend 9-inch.
+In the USA from, 1977 to 1979, Live Steam Magazine carried bi-monthly advertisements from the Maxcraft Division of Basic Machine Tools extolling the virtues of the lathe and listing a number of models and on-going modifications to the specification.
+In addition to the lathes, a number of typically Taiwanese milling machines were also listed while the complete headstock of the Select (with it's neatly-enclosed, V-belt countershaft assembly) bears a strong resemblance to those also used on other Select-branded models, the widely-distributed 1320BH and 1320GH.

 Typical details also found on contemporary Taiwanese machine tools were the type of knurling used on the tailstock and screwcutting gearbox levers, the shape of the handles used on the carriage, cross-slide and top-slide feed - and even the texture of the major castings.
 Although information suggests that most parts are not interchangeable with the original American machine, the complete carriage assembly was certainly styled along very similar lines with the cross and top slides appearing to be identical.
-One part that had been subjected to some development was the apron where the engagement mechanism for the power cross-feed was completely different - an instant-engage lever being provided in place of the wind-in-and-out star wheel - and even the leadscrew clasp-nut control altered.
-Unfortunately, removing the original apron-mounted worm-and-wheel reduction gearing meant that extra-fine rates of sliding feed were lost, only power cross feed enjoyed this facility, at 1/3 the leadscrew-driven longitudinal rate.
+Instead of the original rather soft South Bend bed, that on the Select was hardened and, significantly, replacing the slow and rather awkward-to-use wind-in-and-out star wheel power-feed engagement on the apron was an instant-engage lever that allowed the feeds to be snapped into and out of mesh.
+Unfortunately the drawback to this modification was that it removed the original apron-mounted worm-and-wheel reduction gearing and so lost the extra-fine rates of sliding feed, only power cross feed enjoying this facility - at 1/3 the leadscrew-driven longitudinal rate.
+However, a later version of the lathe (illustrated below in an advertisement) had a modified apron together with a separate power shaft to drive the sliding and surfacing feeds and its likely that this model, though not confirmed, would have had a far more useful and complete range of feed rates

 Presumably fitted with an internal arrangement identical to the original, the screwcutting gearbox took it's drive from a train of changewheels carried on a single instead of double-slot bracket.
 Although that part of the bed near the headstock was cut away to form a slight gap, the rest of the lathe - the complete carriage and rather Boxford-like No. 2 Morse taper tailstock - conformed to standard South Bend practice.
 Push-button electrical switch gear was built neatly into a housing on the front edge of the chip tray and a capacitor-start 1-phase motor appears to have been part of the standard equipment.